microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 ## Concept: Projectile Loop

 Games often create many projectiles, one after another.
-We can use a loop to create multiple projectiles by creating a projectile in the body of the loop.
+We can create multiple projectiles of the same kind inside the body of an update loop.

 ### Example #2: Projectile Loop